Retire Before Dad

 The service invests with seven guiding principles in mind.
 These principles drive investment decisions.

-Retire Before Dad received one month of free access to the Motley Fool Stock Advisor premium service to help write a balanced review.
-I’ve decided to blur and withhold the names of stocks for this Motley Fool Stock Advisor review
+The author received one month of free access to the Motley Fool Stock Advisor premium service to help write a balanced review.
+All subscribers get the same deal.

-However: Stock Advisor 1-year membership includes a 30-day membership refund period.
+However: Stock Advisor’s 1-year membership includes a 30-day membership refund period.
 If you decide Stock Advisor isn’t for you, just cancel your 1-year subscription within the first 30 days (they’ve made it quick and easy to cancel), and you’ll get a 100% refund of your membership fee.
 No questions asked.
 Just a prompt, full refund.

 Read more: Motley Fool Rule Breakers review – Follow that link to my Rule Breakers review, a similar but separate Motley Fool Newsletter.